aspnet/vsweb-docs/src/pages/Languages/html.md

 <properties
 	pageTitle="HTML"
-	description="The HTML editor was completely rewritten in Visual Studio 2013 to create a foundation for great HTML 5 editing experience that is constantly getting better." slug="html"
+	description="The HTML editor was completely rewritten in Visual Studio 2013 to create a foundation for a great HTML 5 editing experience that is constantly getting better." slug="html"
 	order="200"
 	keywords="html, intellisense, html5, xhtml, autocomplete"